 Systems of internal control are designed to manage, rather than eliminate, the risk of failure to achieve business objectives and to provide reasonable, but not absolute, assurance against misstatement or loss.
-The audit and risk committee considers the results of the formal documented annual review of the company's system of internal financial controls and risk management, including the design, implementation and effectiveness of the internal financial controls conducted by the internal audit function.
-Further detail is included in the audit and risk committee report.
+The audit and risk committee considers the results of the formal documented annual review of the company's system of internal financial controls and risk management, including the design, implementation and effectiveness of the internal financial controls.
+Further detail is included in the audit and risk committee report on pages 3 to 5 of the audited annual financial statements on the website.